City-of-Helsinki/kore/README.md

 The file `local_settings.py.example` contains typical settings you will want to change when running.
 It is commented with short explanations of the relevant settings.
-Most of them are standard Django settings though, and you should refer to Django documentation for those.
+Most of them are standard Django settings, and you should refer to Django documentation for those.

 Note though, that only DATABASE needs be set correctly in development.